dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 draft-ietf-dnsop-dns-capture-format-01

 * Many editorial improvements by Paul Hoffman
-* Included discussion of malformed packet handling
+* Included discussion of malformed message handling
 * Improved Appendix C on Comparison of Binary Formats
 * Now using C-DNS field names in the tables in section 8
 * A handful of new fields included (CDDL updated)